DSpace/RestContract/external-authority-sources.md

 ```

 ## Single Authority

 **/api/integration/externalsources/<:source-name>**

 Provide detailed information about a specific external source.
-The JSON response document is as follow
+The JSON response document is as follows:

 ```json
 {
   "id": "orcid",